orsenthil/senthil.learntosolveit.com-deploy/posts/2007/09/18/watched-the-chronicles-of-narnia.md

 .. category: Entertainment
 .. description: Watching The Chronicles of Narnia movie based on C.S.
 Lewis's famous fantasy book

-Avi, Sanju, and I watched ["The Chronicles of Narnia"](http://en.wikipedia.org/wiki/The_Chronicles_of_Narnia) on DVD.
+Avi, Sanju, and I watched {{% wikipedia article="The Chronicles of Narnia" %}} on DVD.
 Based on *{{% wikipedia article="The Lion, the Witch and the Wardrobe" %}}* by {{% wikipedia article="C. S. Lewis" %}}, this film is a fairy tale intended for children with a truly happy ending.
 It is a delightful movie that offers a hopeful reminder that things do end well.

 ----